lisp-mirror/lqml/examples/meshtastic/readme.md

 `print-json` convenience function from cl-protobufs.

 The message db uses **sqlite**, but in a lispy manner, storing basically just a plist for every message.

-The reason I chose Qt instead of cl-sqlite is mobile:
-Qt comes with its own version, which is pulled in automatially, so one doesn't need to care about the OS limitations or indirect requirements.
-Additionally, cffi (dependency of cl-sqlite) currently needs a small hack to work on mobile.
+The reason I chose Qt qsqlite over cl-sqlite is mobile: Qt comes with its own version, which is pulled in automatically, so one doesn't need to care about the OS limitations or indirect requirements.
+Additionally, cffi (as a dependency of cl-sqlite) currently needs a small hack to even work on mobile.